KATRIN-Experiment/Kassiopeia/source/examples.rst

 Since the dimensions of the linear system that needs to be solved in order to compute the electric field is rather large (~150K mesh elements), the initialization of the electric field may take some time.
 If the user has the appropriate device (e.g. a GPU) it is recommended that the field solving sub-module *KEMField* is augmented with OpenCL in order to take advantage of hardware acceleration.
-This is done by setting the ``KEMField_USE_OpenCL`` flag in the build stage.
+This is done by setting the ``KEMField_USE_OPENCL`` flag in the build stage.

 To run this simulation, type: